rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 ## 5.285.32 Place of distribution notes

 <a name="5.285.32.1">5.285.32.1</a> **Places of distribution in multipart monographs**.
-Always make a Note on distribution statement if the manifestation is issued in more than one physical part and the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) changes in the course of publication by giving the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) of the later part(s) (see [5.26.34.1](/DCRMR/ppdm/Place-of-distribution/#5.26.34.1)).
+If the manifestation is issued in more than one physical part and the place of distribution changes in the course of publication, always record the place named in the later part(s) in a Note on distribution statement (see [Place of distribution, 5.26.34.1](/DCRMR/ppdm/Place-of-distribution/#5.26.34.1)).

 <a name="5.285.32.2">5.285.32.2</a> **Fictitious or incorrect places**.
 Always make a Note on distribution statement if the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) appearing on the manifestation is known to be fictitious or incorrect (see [5.26.36.1](/DCRMR/ppdm/Place-of-distribution/#5.26.36.1)).